JonathanRamos/fastcleverseg/datasets/readme.md

 - Finally, we assembled three datasets of vertebral bodies, available at [VBs](VBs/readme.md).

 <p>Therefore, we used the typical number of MRI scans and datasets for the validation of segmentation methods in our experiments. </p>
-  <p>Table \ref{tab:scanParameters} reports the overall details for the aforementioned datasets.
-The ground-truth segmentations were performed or supervised by a radiologist specialist in the field.</p>
+  <p>In the following Table we report the overall details for the aforementioned datasets. </p>

   Dataset                                | Number of exams | Average Age | Number of Males | Number of Females | Number of Volumetric ROIs | Range | MRI Sequences      | TR/TE (ms) | Resolution (Voxel)                                   | Resolution (mm<sup>3</sup>)